GCP student ambassadors apply international consulting experience

-“I think it is such a transformative experience because so much happens,” Colin Gabler, director of the Center for International Business, said.
+“I think it is such a transformative experience because so much happens,” Colin Gabler, director of the Center for International Business Education and Development, said.
 “But when you get back from the program, real life begins again.
 It’s just remembered as that thing you did that one summer.”

 Once students return from their travels, they have the opportunity to remain involved with GCP through the GCP Alumni Ambassador Program.
 The program gives the students opportunities to maximize their international experience by talking about their overseas travels and promoting the program to their fellow COB students.
 Student ambassadors are chosen out of the most recent send-offs.
 They learn how to leverage the experience by participating in recruitment strategies and giving advice to this summer’s GCP participants.

-In return for a student ambassador’s help advocating for GCP, the Center for International Business offers letter recommendations, endorsements on LinkedIn, and anything else that might help the students find a job or continue their education.
+In return for a student ambassador’s help advocating for GCP, the Center for International Business Education and Development (CIBED) offers letters of recommendation, endorsements on LinkedIn, and anything else that might help the students find a job or continue their education.